HYDROPONIC SEEDS Getting Your Garden Growing

 will see].

-We advocate starting from seed.
+We advocate starting from hydroponic seeds.
 Why?
 Much more variety, NO bugs or viruses

 brought in with the plants, and the pride factor and skills learned by starting